jsumners/alfred-emoji/Readme.md

 version of the workflow.
 All downloads come directly from official [GitHub releases][releases].

+## Optional Hotkey and Snippet Triggers

+Trigger the workflow with either a custom hotkey or a custom snippet.

 ## Building the Workflow

 1. Clone this repository